ValeryTyumen/lipton_tarjan/README.md

 ## Documentation

-See [presentation]() notebook to know more about the available functionality of the framework.
+Check docstrings and see [presentation](https://github.com/ValeryTyumen/lipton_tarjan/blob/master/presentation.ipynb) notebook to know more about available functionality in the framework.

 ## References